 In line with the Kerala High Court’s order on November 26 which stated that AMMA’s grievance cell is not the same as an Internal Complaints Committee, the Association of Malayalam Movie Artistes (AMMA) may have formed an ICC.
 No public announcement has been made yet.
 Members of the WCC, who filed the petition, haven’t been informed about this either.
 When contacted by Silverscreen, Jagadhesh, a member of AMMA said that they were busy with rehearsals for their upcoming show in Abu Dhabi, and cannot confirm as yet.

 According to a report by TNM, after the court’s verdict on Monday, the association contacted Lakshmi Gopalaswamy, Asha Sharath, Shweta Menon and Rachana Narayanankutty from AMMA, to be a part of ICC.
 Preethi Ramakrishnan, a practicing lawyer in Kerala High Court, was also asked to be a part of the panel.
+As required by Vishaka guidelines and Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act 2013, or PoSH Act, ICC is mandatory for all organisations, and the committee is required to have members from within the association, and a woman external member who is either a lawyer or a social worker.

 The Kerala High Court verdict was a response to a writ petition filed by the Women in Cinema Collective (WCC) on October 16.
 They had approached the court to seek a directive to AMMA to form an ICC.
 When the petition came up for hearing, the counsel representing AMMA submitted that there was already a grievance committee in place, and since AMMA was not an employer or a workplace, it did not have to form an ICC.
 To this, the WCC filed a counter saying that AMMA was an employer for shows, and asked for an ICC to be formed before their Abu Dhabi show on December 7.
 The court then directed AMMA to form ICC in accordance with the Act.